 The 5G system shall be able to provide sensing service to detect, identify and/or track one or more objects (e.g., UAVs, birds) and the environment around the object(s).

+NOTE 1: “Identify” means to establish the classification of an object among objects, i.e. tells what the object is and implies the difference of the object to other objects.

 Based on operator’s policies, operator’s control and regulation, the 5G system shall be able to collect 3GPP sensing data from sensing receivers for processing.